 Following HB 2’s repeal, two North Carolina Republican legislators said they’d file a bill to create a harsher punishment for people charged with trespassing in the bathroom of the opposite sex.
 The proposed bill would “specifically state it is a second-degree trespass for entering the restroom or changing room of the opposite sex; secondly, it would enhance the punishment from what is now a class 3 misdemeanor punishable up to only 10 days, to a class 1 misdemeanor, punishable up to 120 days in jail,” one of the lawmakers wrote in a Facebook post.

 The bottom line: While North Carolina has never outlined bathroom-related penalty mechanisms, the Texas proposal targets governmental entities and not individual people.

 Texas: For penal action to take place, an individual would have to first provide a written notice to the school district or governmental entity describing the violation and then file the complaint with the AG’s office if the district or entity does not “cure the violation” before the end of three business days.
 The AG's office would then decide whether to investigate.

 North Carolina: Neither the repealed North Carolina bathroom law nor its replacement include enforcement provisions.

 The bottom line: The current draft of the Texas bathroom bill carves out how to report entities that do not comply with the proposed law, whereas North Carolina’s law does not.

 Read related coverage:

-The so-called bathroom bill has drawn national attention to the Texas Legislature.
+The “bathroom bill” has drawn national attention to the Texas Legislature.
 But what would the proposed bill actually do?
 We've annotated the text to explain in plain English how the bill would impact communities across Texas.